 It also applies only if the rate of decay has always been the same.
-But suppose the rate had decreased over time, gradually tailing off to zero.
+Suppose the rate had decreased over time, gradually tailing off to zero.
 As the currently measured decay rate (or half-life) of an element has no theoretical basis and could in the past have been any value, the only way to test whether present rates apply is to compare the results against the direct evidence of passing time.
 They need a ‘reality check’, much as the conclusion of our imaginary coroner needed a reality check.
 Unfortunately, this is never done.
-If a geological sequence appears to have built up more rapidly than present rates of decay suggest, the dating system is left unquestioned.
-The sequence is assumed to include long intervals which left no geological record and the theory is thereby protected from being falsified.
+If a geological sequence appears to have built up more rapidly than present rates suggest, the dating system is left unquestioned.
+The sequence is assumed to include long intervals which left no geological record and the theory thereby protected from being falsified.

 Geology comes closest to verifying its timescale when comparisons are made with the time taken for the Earth to complete certain astronomical cycles.
 Although somewhat speculative, the idea is that the cycles may generate long-term swings in climate strong enough to be expressed in sedimentary sequences.
-Thus if a sequence has a pattern consistent with the repetition of astronomical cycles, it may be possible to calculate its entire length.
+If a sequence has a pattern consistent with the repetition of astronomical cycles, it may be possible to calculate its entire length.
 The approach is similar to tree-ring dating.
 Working back from the present, the aim is to link such sequences into one master sequence, and compare the astronomical timescale with the one based on isotope decay.

 The shortest astronomical cycles are the day, month, and year.
 In the case of the year, the cycle is defined by the seasons.
 Since the Earth’s axis is at an angle relative to its orbit round the Sun, a hemisphere experiences summer when it is tilted towards the Sun and winter when it is tilted away.
 The seasons constitute the primary astronomical cycle.
 Three others affect the intensity of the seasons.